Classification of modules for infinite-dimensional string algebras: Linear Relations

 \section{Linear Relations}

 In this section we generalize known results about linear relations to the infinite-dimensional case.
 Let $V$ and $W$ be vector spaces.
-Recall that a \emph{linear relation from $V$ to $W$} is a subspace $C$ of $V\oplus W$, for example the graph of a linear map $f:V\to W$.
+Recall that a \emph{linear relation from $V$ to $W$} (or \emph{on $V$} if $V=W$) is a subspace $C$ of $V\oplus W$, for example the graph of a linear map $f:V\to W$.
 If $C$ is a linear relation from $V$ to $W$, $v\in V$ and $H\subseteq V$ we define

 and in this way we can think of $C$ as a mapping from elements of $V$ (or subsets of $V$) to subsets of $W$.
 If $D$ is a linear relation from $U$ to $V$ then $CD$ is the linear relation from $U$ to $W$ given by